MykiellDeovennPagayonan/ithink-hackathon-sentralians/README.md

 ## 8. Contributing

 > This project was developed as part of a **hackathon** initiative.
-> While contributions are not currently open, the platform will evolve into a **commercial product**.
 > Community involvement and feedback are welcome, but external code contributions are restricted for now.

 ---